cardano-foundation/CIPs/CIP-onchain-cert-metadata/README.md

 ### Suggested validations

 - `integrity`: The DApp's metadata off-chain shall match the metadata **anchored** on-chain.
 - `trust`: The DApp's certification metadata transaction shall be signed by a trusted certfication issuer.
 This means a list of wallets of certification issuers needs to be known.
 It will then be up to the DApp store to decide which certification issuers are really trusted and publish a list of their own trusted certification issuers.
+It is not in the scope of this CIP to establish such a list.

 ### Certificate Schemas